sajwansarthak/lms/README.md

 - **CORS / API URL issues**
   - Ensure `VITE_BACKEND_URL` points to your running server.
   - Ensure the server is running and accessible from the browser.

-## License

-Add your license here (e.g. MIT) or remove this section if not applicable.